edu-python-course/problem-sets/src/wtk/challenge.rst

     |-- settings.py

 ******************************
-General Playground Description
+General playground description
 ******************************

 The game process is divided into rounds.
 Each round consists of **attack** and **defence** stages.
 Rounds are repeated, until player is defeated.

-Fight Rules
+Fight rules
 ===========

 It's simple...